carpentries/instructor-training/_episodes/05-performance.md

 > the one you planned and the four you did not...
 > and you had to do it right under your master teacher's nose.
 > Afterward,
-> everyone --- the teacher, the college students, and sometimes even another outside observer ---
+> everyone---the teacher, the college students, and sometimes even another outside observer---would
-> would sit around a formal table to talk about what they saw.
+> sit around a formal table to talk about what they saw.
 >
 > [Trainees] stayed in...class until the students left at 3:00 pm,
 > and they didn't leave the school until they'd finished discussing the day's events,